What to Do When Your Child Starts Teething

 The result is damage to the teeth, which is evident by black or brown spots.
 It can result in your child losing primary teeth before they are ready to fall out naturally, extensive dental work, or damage to adult teeth.

 The best treatment for baby bottle tooth decay is prevention.
 Do not let your child use a bottle or spill-proof cup as a pacifier, or fall asleep with a bottle or spill-proof cup containing anything but water.
-And be sure to gently clean her teeth and gums after each feeding.
+And be sure to gently clean their teeth and gums after each feeding.

 Your Child's First Dentist Appointment